Li Shangfu: Top US envoy questions China defence minister’s absence

 Mr Emanuel's tweets would be seen as unusual for a high-level US diplomat, especially one who is ambassador to a major US ally, Japan, which has a fraught relationship with China.

+While they are "perplexing", "I am pretty sure he has a greenlight from the White House" to be pointing out Gen Li's absence in this way, said Brad Glosserman, a senior adviser with the Pacific Forum research institute.

-But "it is possible that Mr Emanuel is trying to elicit some response from China regarding the disappearance", Dr Chong said.
+"It is possible that Mr Emanuel is trying to elicit some response from China regarding the disappearance", Dr Chong said.